rsdoiel/antenna/archives/2025/science_and_technology_2025.00.md

 date: 2025-01-02, from: Smithsonian Magazine

-A beloved matriarch, 907F lived to be 11 years old, which is much longer than the average lifespan for gray wolves and a rare feat, even for those in the protected area of Yellowstone
+A beloved matriarch, 907F lived to be 11 years old, which is much longer than the average life span for gray wolves and a rare feat, even for those in the protected area of Yellowstone

 <br>